Video: Bills, Dolphins staff prepare for game amid snowfall - NewsBreak

 Video: Bills, Dolphins staff prepare for game amid snowfall

-ROCHESTER, N.Y.
-(WROC) — As two division rivals prepare to face off against each other, their crews face off against mother nature.
+ORCHARD PARK, N.Y.
+(WROC) — As the Bills and Dolphins prepare to face off against each other, their teams are also getting ready to deal with mother nature.
 Buffalo Bills and Miami Dolphins staff have been working since 7 a.m. trying to stay ahead of Saturday’s snow.

-News 8’s Thad Brown — who will be covering the game from Orchard Park all day on both Twitter and News 8 — has watched as staff battle the elements.
+News 8’s Thad Brown — who will be covering the game from Orchard Park all day on both Twitter and News 8 — has watched as staff prepare the elements.

-The Bills (10-3) are currently ranked number one in the AFC East, while the Dolphins (8-5) come in at number six.
+The Bills (10-3) are currently ranked number one in the AFC East, while the Dolphins (8-5) look for a big win to try and keep their divisional chances alive.

 According to News 8’s meteorologists, there are already about nine inches of snow in the area — and the weather has no plans to let up any time soon.

-Orchard Park can expect to get another three inches or so by Saturday evening, ensuring that the flakes will be flying right alongside the football as the two teams compete to secure their spots in the playoffs.
+Orchard Park can expect to get another three inches or so by Saturday evening, ensuring that the flakes will be flying right alongside Josh Allen and Tua Tagovailoa’s passes.Copyright 2022 Nexstar Media Inc. All rights reserved.
+This material may not be published, broadcast, rewritten, or redistributed.